 Check out our outside scholarships list with opportunities from external organizations.

-Finally, many companies and organizations offer what are referred to as pre-MBA Fellowships.
+Many companies and organizations offer what are referred to as pre-MBA Fellowships.
 These opportunities often involve an internship of some kind the summer before your matriculate at Haas.
 For a full list of various pre-MBA opportunities open to admitted students, visit the New Admit Website.